 The Heart of Yoga is one of the most influential and important books on yoga.
 Written by TKV Desikachar, the son of Sri Krishnamacharya who is often described as the grandfather of modern yoga, it’s a deceptively simple book written in a straightforward, easy to read style.
-I’ve read this book every year for over 15 years and each time I pick it up I find a paragraph that I swear I’ve never read before.
+I’ve read this book every year for nearly 20 years and each time I pick it up I find a paragraph that I swear I’ve never read before.
 And that’s the beauty of this book – you can read it according to YOUR level of understanding, from total beginner to experienced practitioner.
 As you grow and learn, so the layers of complexity in the text unfold.
 It covers all the key principles of classical hatha yoga, including asana, sequencing, pranayama and meditation.
 It also delves into yoga philosophy, offering practical ways of understanding one of yoga’s most famous texts – the 2,000 year old Yoga Sutras of Patanjali.
 In fact, the Heart of Yoga contains a full translation of the Yoga Sutras, complete with Desikachar’s no-nonsense commentary.
-This book is a MUST for all serious students of yoga and it's a mandatory text for all Adore Yoga Teacher Trainings, from Level 1 RYT 200 right through to 1000hr Yoga Therapist Certification.
+This book is a MUST for all serious students of yoga and it's a mandatory text for all Adore Yoga Therapy trainings.

 2. Teaching Yoga: Exploring the teacher-student relationship by Donna Farhi